globaledgesoft/smartvine-greengrass/README.md

     a) certs directory, please place the certificates related to temperature in that folder and note down the absolute path of the file which will be configured inside the config.ini file as explained in the next step.

-    b) config.ini file which have 5 sections

-        i) In the database section configure the absolute path of the db file. eg. ~/executables/IIOT-Projects/sqlite-db/data.db (replace ~ with the actual folder path).

-        ii) In the certsinfo section configure the absolute path of the certificates with privatekeypath  and certificatepath variable.
-The rootcapath file will be created dynamically once the application is up and running so, for that configure the project root path with file name gg-CA.crt for eg. ~/executables/IIOT-Projects/gg-CA.crt (replace ~ with the actual folder path).

-        iii) In the deviceinfo section change the Temperature name with the client id (IOT device name) which you have created in Amazon AWS IOT portal.

-        iv) In the hostinfo section change the value of hostip with IP of the 410c board and leave the hostport untouched.

-        v) In the mqttinfo section is the topic where the temperature device has to publish the event.
-In case changing please note down the name.

-    c) temp-device.py is the executable file - There is no change in that.
+    b) temp-device.py is the executable file - check for the line 19 where we have configured the actual path of the config.ini file, please change it if required (In this case, the config.ini file will be found in ~/executables/IIOT-Projects/config.ini).

-    d) temperature.py is the one which actually reads the value from the board - There is no change in that.
+    c) temperature.py is the one which actually reads the value from the board - There is no change in that.

 * Configuring rgb_led device